IKEA-Hemsaker-51

 System

-The four propositions are each anchored to one of those emotional drivers.
-HEMTRYGG was simple and affordable, built for people who wanted to understand exactly what they were buying.
-HEMFLEX addressed shared living, letting flatmates or partners split the cost.
-HEMSPAR rewarded sustainable behaviour with incentives for eco-conscious choices.
+Each of the four propositions was anchored to one of those drivers and fully prototyped: user flows, service rules, marketing language, and launch assets.
+HEMTRYGG addressed straightforward affordability for people who wanted to understand exactly what they were buying.
+HEMFLEX let flatmates or partners split cost and cover.
+HEMSPAR rewarded eco-conscious behaviour with lower premiums and sustainability incentives.
 HEMSMART used home scanning to generate instant quotes and a basic safety assessment.

 Day-1-illustrations_Page_4